Katepsl/newcoder/README.md

 # 📫 How to Reach Me

-Email: wwwyuna283@gmail.com
+Email: kate.psl39@gmail.com

-Feel free to reach out to me for collaborations, project discussions, or just a chat about data analytics!
+Feel free to reach out to me for collaborations, project discussions, or just a chat about analytics!